siddlokray/cobra/docs/installation.rst

 Installing from Source
 --------------------

-You can also install CoBrA directly from the GitHub repository:
+You can also install CoBRA directly from the GitHub repository:

 .. code-block:: bash